huffman/twilio_erlang/README.md

 ## Other Material

-Slides of a talk about Extended Twiml at the Erlang User Confernce 2012 http://www.docstoc.com/docs/document-preview.aspx?doc_id=128095466
+Slides of a talk about Extended Twiml at the Erlang User Conference 2012:

+http://www.docstoc.com/docs/document-preview.aspx?doc_id=128095466

-Presentation at TechMeetup in Glasgow http://vimeo.com/47162182
+Presentation at TechMeetup in Glasgow:

+http://vimeo.com/47162182

 License